African-Robotics-Unit/AcinoSet/README.md

 Daniel Joska, Liam Clark, Naoya Muramatsu, Ricardo Jericevich, Fred Nicolls, Alexander Mathis, Mackenzie W. Mathis, Amir Patel

  AcinoSet is a dataset of 13 free-running cheetahs in the wild that contains 119,490 frames of multi-view synchronized high-speed video footage, camera calibration files and 8,522 human-annotated frames.
-We utilize markerless animal pose estimation with DeepLabCut to provide 3D trajectories.
-Here, we use three methods that can serve as strong baselines for 3D pose estimation tool development: traditional sparse bundle adjustment, an Extended Kalman Filter, and a trajectory optimization-based method we call Full Trajectory Estimation.
-We believe this dataset will be useful for a diverse range of fields such as ecology, robotics, biomechanics as well as computer vision.
+We utilize markerless animal pose estimation with DeepLabCut to provide 2P keypoints.
+Then we use three methods that can serve as strong baselines for 3D pose estimation tool development: traditional sparse bundle adjustment, an Extended Kalman Filter, and a trajectory optimization-based method we call Full Trajectory Estimation.
+We believe this dataset will be useful benchmark for a diverse range of fields such as ecology, robotics, biomechanics as well as computer vision.

 ### AcinoSet code by:
 - [Naoya Muramatsu](https://github.com/DenDen047)